 The Castle wants to protect St. Vitus cathedral from too many tourists.
 You will only be allowed into the cathedral with a valid entrance ticket for sightseeing tours.
 Only a small part of the cathedral at the entrance is now free to visitors.
-The best way is to buy a four-day tourist Prague Card, which includes free entry to paid premises of Prague Castle including the cathedral.
+The best way is to buy a four-day tourist Prague Card, including free entry to paid premises of Prague Castle, including the cathedral.

-St. Vitus Cathedral is now included in the big as well as the small sightseeing tours, but not completely – you will have to pay another 100 CZK if you want to get to the tower.
+St. Vitus Cathedral has now included in the big and small sightseeing tours, but not completely – you will have to pay another 100 CZK if you want to get to the tower.

-Entry for all services, pilgrims, for parish groups and pilgrims’ groups will of course be free.
+Entry for all services, pilgrims, parish groups and pilgrims’ groups will, of course, be free.
 The main purpose of the entry fee is to protect the cathedral.
 However, if you take part in a service, you can see the cathedral free.
 During services, visitors have to sit in the pews and are not allowed to take photographs.
-But after the service there is a little time to walk round the cathedral.
+But after the service, there is little time to walk around the cathedral.